DawievLill/DataScience-871/intro.md

 Below are some of the topics that we will cover during this term.

-1. Introduction to Python (self-study)
+1. Python fundamentals (self-study)
-2. Working with data in Python (self-study)
+2. Math for machine learning (self-study)
-3. Linear algebra and optimisation
-4. Linear and polynomial regression
+3. Linear and polynomial regression
-5. k-Nearest neighbours
+4. k-Nearest neighbours
-6. Tree-based methods
+5. Tree-based methods
-7. Support vector machines
+6. Support vector machines
-8. Neural networks
+7. Neural networks
-9. Databases (SQL and BigQuery)
+8. Databases (SQL and BigQuery)
-10. Parallel programming
+9. Parallel programming
-11. Cloud computing with Google Compute Engine
+10. Cloud computing with Google Compute Engine

 We will not have time to cover all the topics in full detail, so you can refer to the notes if you would like to know more.
 I will also link to other sets of notes so that you can read in more detail on some of the issues at hand.
 Since most of you have little experience with machine learning and programming, we will be taking things quite slow.
 In that sense this course provides you the basic tools from which you can go and further explore.